 I think it depends on the material.
 Lycra or spandex leggings are hoisery, not pants.
 But denim or thicker cotton or similar materials cut in as leggings with a form fitting shape provide more coverage and shape.

 I don’t get the isssue.
 The thin/sheer spandex type and lace ones aside, they’re no different to a pair of trousers.
 You wouldn’t wear denim or wet look tights or stockings so they’re not hoisery, they’re trousers.
 I do agree that some can make an outfit look incomplete without something covering the waistband but it’s better seeing a bit of waistband than seeing them worn with crap like denim minis and other skirts like a lot of people used to do a couple of years back.
-Plus some leggings now have buttons, pockets, details etc. so they’re like a pair of trousers anyway.posted almost 5 years ago
+Plus some leggings now have buttons, pockets, details etc. so they’re like a pair of trousers anyway.posted over 5 years ago

 If they have buttons and pockets, wouldn’t they be knit pants and not leggings?